sydekumf/hodlbot/README.md

 The absolute paths to the SQLite database is configured in `.env`.

-You can just register your own user which has immediate access to the monitor.
+In the frontend you can just register your own user which has immediate access to the monitor.
 There is also a default user registered.
 Therefore you should also restrict the access to the hosted site via HTTP Auth, as anybody can currently register and access the data.
+(Still alpha/MVP, should be enhanced in the future 😁).